homsim/lammps_analysis_set/README.md

 ## Spectra

-A set of methods to calculate the mode spectrum by fourier transforming some given autocorrelation function.
+A set of methods to calculate the mode spectrum by Fourier transforming some given autocorrelation function (ACF).

 ```python
 from spectra import Spectra